lrnzslrn83/lrnzslrn83/README.md

 - 👋 Hi, I’m @lrnzslrn83
 - 👀 I’m interested in R, Python and MySQL
-- 🌱 I’m currently learning Neo4J
+- 🌱 I am interested in graph databases (I have worked with Neo4j)
 - 📫 How to reach me: lorenzosalerno83@gmail.com
-- ⚡ Fun fact: The keys I use the most are Ctrl + Enter! ⌨️🚀

 <!---